Read This First

 Prompt 1: There is a human tendency to take intrinsically gradient concepts and to illegitimately reframe them in binary terms.
 Provide a list of such concepts currently in public discourse.

-The section works by contrast: Introduction as a load-bearing piece and Examples of Gradient Concepts Reframed as Binary Terms as a defining term.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Examples of Gradient Concepts Reframed as Binary Terms as a defining term.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

 Economic Policies Trickle-Down Economics